 Although the Blackmagic Pocket Camera does have a basic autofocus feature, most video shooters will find themselves using manual focus to nail things perfectly.
 The focus ring on the Olympus 12mm f/2.0 slides back to engage manual focus mode on the lens, revealing a handy distance scale.
 This also adds one other benefit; the lens gains hard stops at either end of the focus range, something I find very useful when I’m in that mode.

-The majority of my test footage for my previous piece on the Blackmagic Pocket Camera was shot on this lens.
+The majority of my test footage for my previous Blackmagic Pocket Camera review was shot on this lens.

 Best Lenses for Low-Light and Shallow Depth of Field